 PMC clay pendants and earrings being dried on a tile on my stove top warmer plate.
 Not much shrinkage has happened yet.

-Place the piece gently onto a ceramic tile and use straw to create its hanging circle.
+Place the piece gently onto a ceramic tile and use straw or cut of nail to create its hanging circle.
 Allow to dry on the stove warmer or at room temperature.
 I've heard cup warmers can also be used for this part.

 Once these pieces are dry, sand any rough edges that you don't want on the finished jewelry.
 I like creating rounded edges instead of having square sharp edges, especially on rectangular pendants.

 You are now ready to start firing your PMC3 pieces.
-Other PMC clays can be fired in a kiln, but I don't have one, so that's why I opt for torch firing my PMC3 with my Blazer butane torch.
+Other PMC clays can be fired in a kiln, but I don't have one, so that's why I opt for torch firing my PMC3 or Art Clay Silver with my Blazer butane torch.

 Set your kiln brick up on a fire proof surface such as a baking tray and make sure your butane torch has been filled.
 Also fill your pyrex/corningware dish with water and place it near where you will be working.

 When you torch fire your pieces you are going to concentrate on them one at a time.
 The first one will take a bit longer as the fire brick will be absorbing some of the heat.
 Focus your flame on one of the items and move it over the piece.
 Don't panic when it catches flame, this is called sintering and it's when the organic binding material burns away.
 The sintering only lasts about 10 seconds anyway.